Formula One: Feeder series

 FIA Formula 3 Championship (F3) has been the main F2 feeder series since 2019.

-Most F1 drivers start in kart racing competitions and then progress through traditional entry level European single-seater series such as Formula Ford, Formula Renault, and Formula 4.
-From there, drivers typically progress to higher-level regional championships at the Formula Three level.
-This included championships like British F3 and European F3 historically, although similar series now hold the Formula Regional designation.
+Most F1 drivers start in kart racing competitions and then progress through traditional entry-level European single-seater series such as Formula Ford, Formula Renault, and Formula 4.
+From there, drivers typically progress to higher-level regional championships at the Formula Three level, which include championships such as British F3 and European F3 historically, although similar series now hold the Formula Regional designation.
 In addition to this, there are also international F3 championships, including GP3 and its present-day successor, FIA F3.
 The highest level series on the F1 ladder is the FIA Formula 2 Championship.
 In the past, the top level series was GP2 (2005–2016), International Formula 3000 (1985–2004 under the Formula 3000 class), and Formula Two (1948–1984).

 Drivers are not required to have competed at all levels to enter Formula One.
 British F3 has supplied many F1 drivers, with champions, including Nigel Mansell, Ayrton Senna, and Mika Häkkinen having moved straight from that series to Formula One.
 Max Verstappen made his F1 debut following a single season in European F3.
-More rarely a driver may be picked from an even lower level, as was the case with 2007 World Champion Kimi Räikkönen, who went straight from Formula Renault to F1.
+More rarely, a driver may be picked from an even lower level, as was the case with 2007 World Champion Kimi Räikkönen, who went straight from Formula Renault to F1.

 American open-wheel car racing has also contributed to the Formula One grid.
 CART champions Mario Andretti and Jacques Villeneuve became F1 World Champions, while Juan Pablo Montoya won seven races in F1.